MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 ### Task 3: Connect a non-Azure Windows Machine.

-In this task, you will connect a non-Azure Windows virtual machine to Azure Sentinel.
+In this task, you will connect a non-Azure Windows virtual machine to Microsoft Sentinel.

 1. Login to WIN2 virtual machine as Admin with the password: **Pa55w.rd**.